 Damage caused by clearly unauthorized, negligent and/or improper use of a Fleet vehicle.
 The operating fund will not be used to repair damage determined to be caused by using the vehicle for purposes other than official UW business and/or in a manner inconsistent with the vehicle’s capabilities.
 For example, damage resulting from improper off road operation of a vehicle; from loading a vehicle beyond its listed capacity; or striking a clearly marked overhead object would be excluded.

 Damage caused to UW-owned vehicles caused by the use of other equipment (examples: tractors and forklifts).
 Damage caused by operating a Fleet-owned vehicle in conjunction with equipment such as tractors, trailers, forklifts and other machinery is excluded from operating fund payments.
 Damage caused to the vehicle by a unit other than the assigned unit shall be repaired at the expense of the unit controlling/operating the other piece of equipment.

 Determinations regarding causes and remedies to damage of Fleet-owned vehicles that are not clearly delineated by this policy will be made within one week of reporting the incident by the Fleet Services Manager.

-The Fleet Services does not provide insurance coverage for personal/UW/Grant owned or On Loan property.
+Fleet Services does not provide insurance coverage for personal, UW-owned, grant-owned, or on-loan property.
 If your department wishes to insure equipment, coverage may be obtained through the Equipment Insurance Program administered by the Office of Risk Services.
 This includes tools, computers, and other items stolen from inside a Fleet-owned vehicle, or damaged in the case of an incident.

 Outside Rental Agency Coverage

-Go to UW Travel to learn more about insurance coverage for outside agency and UW Travel card rentals.
+Refer to the UW Travel Office for information about insurance coverage for outside agencies and UW Travel Card rentals.